June 20, 2016 - Religion: a focal point in Montréal’s history

 For the pilgrims

 Closer to the heavens sits St. Joseph’s Oratory on the slopes of Mount Royal, a draw for pilgrims from afar.
-The sheer size of it dome contrasts sharply with its frail founder, Brother André, the humble doorkeeper who had initiated its construction in 1904.
+The sheer size of it dome contrasts sharply with its frail founder, Brother André (saint André since his canonization on October 17, 2010), the humble doorkeeper who had initiated its construction in 1904.
 Beckoning all is a 56-bell carillon on the grounds.
 The church’s vast interior has a magnificent 5,811-pipe organ that easily meets the acoustic demands of the vast 60 m high space.

 At the top of the mountain are the Notre-Dame-des-Neiges and Mount Royal cemeteries.
 With their rolling hills, blossoming trees and spectacular views, these historic sites are enchanting places to walk in.
 Many of the great names of Québec and Canada are buried here.
 Not to mention, Notre-Dames-des-Neiges Cemetery is the largest cemetery in Canada and the third-largest in North America.